 Michael died on 2nd March at Odstock Hospital, Salisbury, after an illness.
 We will will miss his dedication, humour, and great kindnesses.
 We send our sincere condolences to his wife, Clare, and the rest of his family.”

-His funeral will take place on 16 March at 2pm at Kingston Deverill Church.
+His funeral took place on 16 March at Kingston Deverill Church.